viamrobotics/docs/docs/tutorials/motion/accessing-and-moving-robot-arm.md

 {{% /tab %}}
 {{% tab name="Go" %}}
+You must import an additional Go library to access the data structure that Viam uses to encode joint positions, which is shown next.

-Add `armapi "go.viam.com/api/component/arm/v1"` to your import list, and you will now be able to assign values to an `armapi.JointPositions` data structure.
+Add `armapi "go.viam.com/api/component/arm/v1"` to your import list to be able to assign values to an `armapi.JointPositions` data structure.
-See the [Arm reference document](https://docs.viam.com/components/arm/#movetojointpositions) for further details on how to structure data being passed to the `MoveToJointPositions` function.
+See the [Arm reference document](https://docs.viam.com/components/arm/#movetojointpositions) for further details on how to structure data that you pass to the `MoveToJointPositions` function.

 ```go {class="line-numbers linkable-line-numbers"}
 cmdJointPositions := &armapi.JointPositions{Values: []float64{0.0, 0.0, 0.0, 0.0, 0.0, 0.1}}